Play (airline): Fleet development

 Play's initial fleet consisted of three Airbus A321neo aircraft, all of which were formerly operated by defunct Mexican airline Interjet.
-In September 2021, the airline announced its first fleet expansion with orders for three Airbus A320neos and a fourth A321neo, adding to its existing fleet of three A321neos, with the aircraft to be delivered between late 2022 and early 2023.
-The airline also signed a letter of intent in August to receive two A320neos by early 2022, prior to any of the other aircraft that were already on order, with the agreement subsequently signed as a firm order in November 2021.
+In September 2021, the airline announced its first fleet expansion with orders for three Airbus A320neo aircraft and a fourth A321neo aircraft, adding to its existing fleet of three A321neo aircraft, with deliveries between late 2022 and early 2023.
+The airline also signed a letter of intent in August to receive two A320neo aircraft by early 2022, prior to any of the other aircraft that were already on order, with the agreement subsequently signed as a firm order in November 2021.
 In early 2022, Play specified that an Airbus A321neo it was due to receive in anticipation of its recently announced Orlando route would be the A321LR variant, for delivery during May 2022, and that it planned to operate a total of ten aircraft by early 2023.
 In May 2022, Play decided to halt delivery of its Airbus A321LR and cancel the planned Orlando route due to rising fuel costs.
-The airline instead replaced the A321LR with an A320neo, thereby planning to operate a fleet of three A320neos and three A321neos for summer 2022.
-In early 2023, the airline's A321neos began seating reconfigurations to increase their capacity from 192 to 214.
+The airline instead replaced the A321LR with an A320neo, thereby planning to operate a fleet of three A320neo aircraft and three A321neo aircraft for summer 2022.
+In early 2023, the airline's A321neo aircraft began seating reconfigurations to increase their capacity from 192 to 214.